September 4th, 2018

-If by some reason, you have a well-prepared environment where test automation tools work well and you have adopted techniques of creating tests that work, then you can play in the major league and set a project to have a delayed and stunning failure down the road.
+If for some reason, you have a well-prepared environment where test automation tools work well and you have adopted techniques of creating tests that work, then you can play in the major league and set a project to have a delayed and stunning failure down the road.

 This will definitely happen if you'll deliberately neglect a few things.

 - An application under test may change.
-Ignore this fact and when a new version will be presented by developers - most of tests will stop working.
+Ignore this fact and when a new version will be presented by developers - most of the tests will stop working.

 - Test data may change.
-Hard code all values into tests and update tests every time you need to login as different user or create a different record in a system under test.
+Hard code all values into tests and update tests every time you need to login as a different user or create a different record in a system under test.

 - There is a well-known test pyramid.
 Turn it upside down.
-Implement UI tests for every feature and you will build a huge test coverage with significant number of flaky tests.
+Implement UI tests for every feature and you will build a huge test coverage with a significant number of flaky tests.